-Whether as activists, scholars or labourers, women have generated significant changes in society.
-Women and Gender Studies offer you the opportunity to learn how these changes were initiated and gives you the tools to actively participate in the creation of a more just society.
-As a student in this program, you will broaden your knowledge of women’s lives, bodies, experiences, labour and scholarship.
-You’ll also explore feminism as an influential political and social global movement that has generated significant change in all aspects of daily life for everyone.
+Whether through activism, scholarship or labour, gender, identity, and sexuality have significant impacts on social change.
+Women and Gender Studies offers students the opportunity to learn how social change is initiated, sustained, co-opted and maintained by giving students the tools to actively participate in the creation of a more just society.
+As a student in this program, you will broaden your knowledge of gender, sexuality, identity, intersectionality, and how bodies, experiences, labour and scholarship are shaped and impacted by both gender norms and challenges to those norms.
+You’ll also explore feminism as an influential site of political, social, legal, and activist struggle that has generated significant change in all aspects of daily life for everyone.
 Our department draws on a vibrant community of scholars and activists both inside and outside the university to explore a wide range of issues.

 This book is dedicated to the tireless efforts of all those past and present who have devoted their life’s work to abolish state sanctioned, systemic, structural, and interpersonal forms of violence and oppression in all their forms.
 Through this dedication we acknowledge all those whose survival is resistance; who have succumbed to COVID-19; and all those we have lost to this violence.

 Gülden Özcan, our dear, beloved friend, colleague and contributor to this volume was diagnosed with terminal cancer on December 24, 2021.
 She was admitted into palliative care at the Chinook Regional Hospital on May 5, 2022.
 This book is also dedicated to her life, her work and the ongoing resilience of her partner Ozgur and her son Ekim.

 U of L names its first Equity, Diversity and Inclusion scholars